mia-platform/documentation/docs/development_suite/api-console/advanced-section/api-console-configuration.md

 ---
-id: dev-console-config
+id: api-console-configuration
-title:  Console Configuration
+title:  Advanced API Console Configuration
-sidebar_label: Console Configuration
+sidebar_label: API Console Configuration
 ---

-In the sub-section `api-console-config` there's an empty `core-service.json` that can override the information of your micro-service.
+In the sub-section `api-console-config` there's an empty file called `core-service.json`, that can override the information of core microservices.

 ## Change the name of core services

-If you want to change the name of a service you will need to compile a json file with the structure similar to the one shown below:
+If you want to change the name of a service you need to add an entry with a structure similar to the one shown below

 ```json
 {